HEATlab/sensitivity/README.md

 - *Improvisational-Teamwork* ~ Team {Rosy Chen, Eryn Ma, Ingrid Wu}
   - Evaluate how well existing scheduling approaches for PSTN with normal, symmetric distributions extend to skewed, non-ordinary distributions
-  - A pre-print of our work, published in ICAPS-33, can be accessed [NEED TO EDIT](https://www.cs.hmc.edu/HEAT/papers/Gao_et_al_AAAI_2020.pdf).
+  - The paper can be accessed at https://ojs.aaai.org/index.php/ICAPS/article/view/27183.

   ## License
   This project is licensed under the terms of the MIT license.